JokerJohn/LIO-SAM-6AXIS-INTENSITY/README.md

 - In the outdoor scene, the resolution of the intensity image is too low, so it is difficult to achieve the place recognition stably

-We analyze why it is effective in indoor scenarios
+We analyze why it is effective in indoor scenarios:

-1. There is no extrinsinc error when the lidar is projected to the intensity image compared to the RGB camera.
+1. There is no extrinsic error when the lidar is projected to the intensity image compared to RGB camera.
-2. Each pixel of the intensity image corresponds to a lidar point, there is an accurate depth, and the feature matching performance is good after the outlier rejection by PNPRansanc .
+2. Each pixel of the intensity image corresponds to a unique lidar point.
+So there is an accurate depth, and the feature matching performance is good after the outlier rejection by PNPRansanc .

 ![image-20220716205706914](README/image-20220716205706914.png)